 - A. Comply with manufacturer's written instructions for installing resilient accessories. - B. Resilient Molding Accessories: Butt to adjacent materials and tightly adhere to substrates throughout length of each piece.
-Install reducer strips at edges of floor covering that would otherwise be exposed.
+Install reducer strips at edges of floor covering that would otherwise be exposed. - C. Resilient Stair Accessories: - 1.
+Use stair-tread-nose filler to fill nosing substrates that do not conform to tread contours. - 2.
+Tightly adhere to substrates throughout length of each piece. - 3.
+For treads installed as separate, equal-length units, install to produce a flush joint between units.

 - A. Comply with manufacturer's written instructions for cleaning and protecting resilient products. - B. Perform the following operations immediately after completing resilient-product installation: - 1.
-Remove adhesive and other blemishes from exposed surfaces. - 2.
-Sweep and vacuum horizontal surfaces thoroughly. - 3.
-Damp-mop horizontal surfaces to remove marks and soil.
+Remove adhesive and other blemishes from exposed surfaces.